lionelmace/iks-lab/book/calico.md

     calicoctl apply -f calico-allow-traffic-from-my-ip.yml
     ```

-    {% hint style='info' %} The order of the ALLOW rule is lower than the order of the DENY rule.
-This is important so that the allow rule gets evaluated first. {% endhint %}

 1. Both rules you applied are now listed in the Global network policies of your cluster.
     ```